Chad Reed

-Chad Mark Reed (born 15 March 1982, in Kurri Kurri, Australia) is an Australian motocross and supercross racer.
-He is a multi-time champion record holder for the most main event starts in AMA Supercross history, with 265 starts as of 21 June 2020, his career spanning almost 20 years.
-He was taught from a young age to be capable of competing at the sport's most elite level.
-He has proven to be the most consistent supercross/motocross racer in the 2000–2009 decade and has grown to be one of the sport's most loved individuals, due to his years of experience and dedication to his sport.
-He has since ascended the international ranks of the sport to become Australia's most successful motocross racer.
+Chad Mark Reed (born 15 March 1982, in Kurri Kurri, Australia) is an Indigenous Australian motocross and supercross racer.
+He is a two-time AMA Supercross 450cc champion, a one-time AMA Motocross 450cc champion, record holder for the most main event starts in AMA Supercross history with 265 starts, as well as podium finishes with 132.

 Amateur career

-As a small child, Chad owned a horse named Fern.
-After his cousin Craig Anderson started riding a bike, Chad instantly discovered his love for motorcycles and decided to trade in his much-loved horse in place for his first-ever bike - a Yamaha PW50.
-The family soon purchased a small property located just outside of Kurri Kurri in NSW.
+As a child, Chad owned a horse named Fern.
+After his cousin Craig Anderson started riding a bike, Chad discovered his interest in motorcycles and decided to trade in his horse in place for his first bike - a Yamaha PW50.
+The family soon purchased a small property located just outside of Kurri Kurri.
 The 25-acre property was overgrown with thick bushland and was yet to even have a house or electricity on the land.
 The family went to the property to clear the tea tree shrubs by hand at any spare chance they could find, which resulted in the family home being built along with several tracks for Chad to practice on.

-Chad's family supported him along the way in his early years of competition.
-Without fail, weekend after weekend, his Dad Mark, his Mom Robyn, and his younger brother Troy, spent the majority of their time traveling around Australia so that Chad could compete against the rest of the country.
+Reed's family supported him along the way in his early years of competition.
+Without fail, weekend after weekend, his father Mark, his mother Robyn, and his younger brother Troy, spent the majority of their time traveling around Australia so that Chad could compete against the rest of the country.
 Chad was often dubbed the 'underdog', but that was certainly something that would change in the future.
-Honing in on his skills on 80cc bikes, Chad's amateur career started to take off in 1997 when he took the top spot at the Australian Junior Championship.
+Honing in on his skills on 80cc bikes, Reed's amateur career started to take off in 1997 when he took the top spot at the Australian Junior Championship.